LongHoangNguyen06/Imitation-Learning-OpenAI-Gym-Car-Race/README.md

 ## Featured

+This project explores various concepts of deep learning in general, with a focus on imitation learning.
+In essence, the imitators learn to drive under the supervision of experts.
+These experts have access to all the sensor signals available to the imitators, in addition to privileged access to a noise-free world map and the vehicle's pose.
+We have:
+- Path-Following experts:
+  - Linear PID controller.
-- Path-Following experts: linear controller PID and geometric controllers: Pure Pursuit & Stanley controller.
+  - Geometric controllers: Pure Pursuit & Stanley controller.
+- Imitation Model:
+  - Basic CNN model with control prediction heads.
-- Multi-task learning CNN architecture.
+  - Multi-task learning CNN architecture for regularized representation learning.
+- DAgger - Key Idea:
-- DAgger: roll out neural policy, record states and actions from expert then train the policy on the recorded data.
+  - First, roll out the desired neural policy.
+  - Record states and actions from the expert.
+  - Train the policy on the recorded data.

 ## Results

-Benchmark ran on 100 random seeds.
-Experts have privileged access to world map and vehicle's pose.
-All of PID, Pure Pursuit and Stanley expert use a PID controller for longitudinal control and only differ on lateral steering.
+Benchmarks were run on 100 random seeds.
+The PID, Pure Pursuit, and Stanley experts all use a PID controller for longitudinal control, differing only in their lateral steering methods.

 <table align="center">
     <tr>